logo

 TIL: You Can Smell Through Your Skin | Today I Learned

-56K views • about 8 years ago
+56K views • over 8 years ago

 Ever have a funny taste in your mouth?
 It could be something other than bad breath caused by your lunch.
 Did you know you may actually be “tasting” through your skin?
 Some molecules are small enough to enter your body through your pores, disperse into your blood stream, and trigger the sensory receptors in your nose and mouth. ➡ Subscribe: http://bit.ly/NatGeoSubscribe ➡ Watch All Today I Learned Clips here: http://bit.ly/2WatchTodayILearned ➡ Get More TIL (Today I Learned): http://bit.ly/MoreTIL About TIL (Today I Learned): Love crazy facts?
 We do too.
 Get ready to amaze your friends with some of the strangest facts you’ve ever heard.
 National Geographic explorers tell you new, obscure, and amazing things about the world (and beyond).
 Get More National Geographic: Official Site: http://bit.ly/NatGeoOfficialSite Facebook: http://bit.ly/FBNatGeo Twitter: http://bit.ly/NatGeoTwitter Instagram: http://bit.ly/NatGeoInsta About National Geographic: National Geographic is the world's premium destination for science, exploration, and adventure.
 Through their world-class scientists, photographers, journalists, and filmmakers, Nat Geo gets you closer to the stories that matter and past the edge of what's possible.
 In this week’s Today I Learned, Kenny Broad, a National Geographic emerging explorer and environmental anthropologist, explains how he sometimes smells the characteristic rotten-egg stench of hydrogen sulfide gas when scuba diving in blue holes—even while wearing a mask and regulator.
 PRODUCER/EDITOR: Laurence Alexander SERIES PRODUCER: Christopher Mattle TIL: You Can Smell Through Your Skin | Today I Learned https://youtu.be/P53bq45bDqg National Geographic https://www.youtube.com/natgeo